burgerkind/Lenovo-X270-Hackintosh-OpenCore/README.md

 This seeks to change and add a few things, notably, the touchpad and the physical buttons, which now include working [gestures](Images/gestures.gif). taida2203´s fork contains Realtek drivers, whereas this one is for Intel (with HeliPort)

-If you´re running an X270 with any other CPU and you´re simply looking for gestures fix - replace VoodooPS2Controller.kext from this repo with your own.
+If you´re running a X270 with any other CPU and you´re simply looking for gestures fix - replace VoodooPS2Controller.kext from this repo with your own.

 There is a slight hiccup with the Bluetooth looping a bit much, but with patience it goes through, alternatively just disable it.